 Search for elves with the children

-Among many other locations, children will be enchanted by the Magical Forest of Fuente del Pino (San Leonardo de Yagüe, Soria), where at the foot of almost every tree they can find ”peculiar gnome houses“; or in the fairytale village of San Clodio (Lugo), where you will see large ant figures made from recycled materials.
-You can also enjoy the Bureta Enchanted Forest (Zaragoza) and the San Martín de Valdeiglesias Enchanted Forest (very close to the city of Madrid): a botanical garden with more than 300 living sculptures.
+Among many other locations, children will be enchanted by the Bosque Mágico de la Fuente del Pino (San Leonardo de Yagüe, Soria), where at the foot of almost every tree there are “peculiar gnome dwellings”; or in the fairytale village of San Clodio (Lugo), where you will see large ant figures made from recycled materials.
+You can also enjoy the Burosque Bureta enchanted forest (Zaragoza) or San Martín de Valdeiglesias Enchanted Forest (very close to the city of Madrid): A botanical garden with more than 300 plant sculptures.

 Listen to music and much more

 In Spain, various music festivals and other cultural events take place in nature.
-A very special example is the ”El Bosque Sonoro“ festival in Mozota (Zaragoza).
-For each concert in this small village of about 130 inhabitants, buying a ticket means planting a tree.
-The idea is to renaturalise the area, avoid depopulation and support the local cultural fabric.Another interesting proposal is the ”Routes of Sound Landscapes“ in the Irati Forest, forests with dozens of stories in homage to which five podcasts have been prepared (in Spanish and Basque) that you can download through QR signs that you will find along the way.
-The protagonists of these stories are characters like a pre-historical old shepherd or a Roman stonecutter.
+You can also enjoy the Soundscapes in places like Selva de Irati, forests with dozens of stories in homage to which five podcasts have been prepared in Navarre (in Spanish and Basque) that you can download using the QR signs that you will find along the way.
+The protagonists of these stories are characters such as an old shepherd from prehistoric times or a Roman stonemason.

 Find space and time to enjoy the incredibly beautiful landscapes of Spain's forests, as well as centuries-old customs and ways of life.
 And always do it with respect, while thinking of future generations.